Snowdrops

 Snowdrops — the first spring flowers that gave the village its name — appear as early as March.

-Yes — it's a quiet, green village 20 minutes from Kyiv, with its own shops, cafés, and a school.
+Yes — it's a quiet, green village 7–10 minutes from Kyiv, with its own shops, cafés, a kindergarten and a primary school.
 A good option for peaceful living near the capital.

 Yes — Fozzy and Silpo supermarkets, the Floco Coffee café, and more.
 See the Local business section for the current list.